 Frequently Asked Questions

 Vulnerability scans have a large variance in the time a scan can take.
 This is often based upon the number of targets and the intensity of the scan.
-For a single target server often no more than 1-2 hours in needed to complete the scan but for multiple targets at a high intensity can take 1+ days.
+For a single target server often no more than 30 minutes is needed to complete the scan.
+Scans congigured with several hundred IP addresses can take many hours, possibly over a day.
 In comparison, a penetration test can take several days just to write the report.
 This makes vulnerability scans a fantastic option for organisations who want constant monitoring of their environment and wish to ensure they do not get hacked by ‘low hanging fruit’.

 Vulnerability scanners match a wide range of known vulnerabilities based on something called a signature.
 This is often a unique marker that identifies a vulnerable version of a piece of software and allows the scanner to act based upon the results.
 The scanner will take actions to try and elicit a response from the system using a number of different techniques and once it receives enough information it can make a decision on whether the system is vulnerable.
 They can do this regularly and quickly which allows them to be incorporated into the maintenance of an environment to check for known vulnerabilities between penetration tests.